Friends: The Reunion a cautious, melancholy look back after a long break

 When Matt LeBlanc and Matthew Perry plop down in side-by-side leather lounge chairs in Friends: The Reunion, it is, for a moment, as if no time has passed since their characters reclined in front of their cherished TV set all those years ago.

-Yet the actors have lived lifetimes since a young Joey Tribbiani and Chandler Bing shared a New York bachelor pad on the long-running hit NBC comedy.
-And in the case of the 51-year-old Perry, who has battled addiction and spent three months in hospital following gastrointestinal surgery, life hasn't always been funny.
+Yet the actors have lived lifetimes since a young Joey Tribbiani and Chandler Bing shared a New York bachelor pad on the long-running NBC comedy.
+And in the case of the 51-year-old Perry, who's battled addiction and spent three months in the hospital following gastrointestinal surgery, life hasn't always been funny.

 One of the highest-rated television shows of all times, Friends ran for 10 seasons, averaged 25 million viewers a week and rocketed all six actors to international stardom.
 When the series finale aired in May 2004, more than 52 million viewers tuned in, and Netflix has brought it to a whole new audience.

 "No one was going through what we were going through, except the other five," Schwimmer says as the six talk on set in the meticulously re-created living room of Monica Geller and Rachel Green's apartment.
-Added Aniston, still a tabloid target, "It kind of imprinted in our neural pathways … 'we are actually family.'"
+Added Aniston, who remains a tabloid obsession, "It kind of imprinted in our neural pathways ... 'we are actually family.'"

-At an hour and 45 minutes, the reunion could have used more revelations about the cast then and now, and less filler.
+At an hour and 45 minutes, the reunion could've used more revelations about the cast then and now, and far less filler.
 When the cast members aren't chatting on set, James Corden, host of The Late, Late Show, is interviewing them outside in front of a live, socially distanced audience and the famous fountain where the opening credits were shot.
-But he keeps it breezy, avoiding questions about professional disappointments, divorces, and health struggles.
+But he keeps it breezy, avoiding questions about professional disappointments, divorces, health struggles and aging in Hollywood.

-A montage of fans from around the world talking about what Friends meant to them starts to feel ponderous.
-And a segment where notable guests walk the runway in fashions from the sitcom could use a nip and tuck.
+A montage of fans from around the world talking about what Friends meant to them feels ponderous.
+And a segment where notable guests walk the runway in fashions from the sitcom could've used a nip and tuck.

-Hard-core Friends fans will find lots to love in this warm blanket of a show, though.
-Cameos include Maggie Wheeler, back to reprise the grating laugh that characterized her character Janice, Chandler's one-time girlfriend.
+Still, hard-core Friends fans will probably find lots to love in this warm blanket of a show.
+Cameos include Maggie Wheeler, back to reprise the grating laugh that characterized her character Janice, Chandler's onetime girlfriend.
 Reese Witherspoon, who played Rachel's sister Jill, shows up, as does James Michael Tyler, who played Rachel-loving Central Perk employee Gunther.
 Even grumpy neighbor Mr. Heckles, played by Larry Hankin, pops by.
 Oh, did I mention Lady Gaga, Justin Bieber and BTS also make appearances?

 "Friends really had a big hand in teaching me English," a member of the insanely popular Korean boy band says.